Hispanics in the American Civil War: The 1st California Cavalry Battalion

-The 1st Battalion, Native California Cavalry, was raised in California in 1863-64 and served on the border in Arizona and New Mexico.
+The 1st Battalion, Native California Cavalry, was raised in California in 1863 to 1864 and served on the border in Arizona and New Mexico.
 All officers and non-commissioned officers had to be fluent in Spanish, and the language of command was Spanish.
 The Native California Cavalry were one of the last U.S. military mounted regiments equipped with lances.

 The Garibaldi Guard, D Company "The Spanish Company"

 The 39th New York Volunteer Infantry Regiment, also known as the "Garibaldi Guard", was mustered into the U. S. service at New York, May 28, 1861.
 The unit was composed of three Hungarian companies, three German, one Swiss, one Italian, one French, one Portuguese and one Spanish.
 The Spanish unit, 4th D Company, consisted of men from different Latin American countries.
 Puerto Ricans and Cubans were Spanish subjects at the time and inscribed as Spaniards.
 The unit fought in the Battle of Gettysburg, participated in the Mine Run campaign and in the Wilderness campaign.
 The battalion participated in the pursuit of General Robert E. Lee's army and performed various routine duties in the vicinity of Richmond until July 1, 1865, when it was mustered out at Alexandria.

 The following is a list of the names of some of the Hispanics officers of the 4th D Company "The Spanish Company" of the Garibaldi Guard: Captain Joseph Torrens, 1st Lt.
 Jose Romero, 2nd Lt. (later Colonel) Carlos Alvarez de la Mesa and 1st Sgt.
 Francisco Luque.